sophiacieslicki/Sophia-BlueStamp-Portfolio/index.md

 <be>

-*Tabspace* The components of my Weevil Eyes are a Weevil Eye Circuit Board, 2 LED’s, a 47K resistor, two 220K resistors, a Bipolar Junction Transistor (BJT), a photocell, a battery holder, and a 20mm battery.
+&emsp; &emsp; The components of my Weevil Eyes are a Weevil Eye Circuit Board, 2 LED’s, a 47K resistor, two 220K resistors, a Bipolar Junction Transistor (BJT), a photocell, a battery holder, and a 20mm battery.
 A photocell is a light sensitive resistor: as light increases, the resistance decreases and vice versa. **Figure 1** shows that the voltage of the battery (3V) remains constant and the current depends on the resistance of the photocell (R4 in **Figure 1**).
 Basically R4 and R3 form a voltage divider which controls the voltage of the base. **Figure 2** shows the BJT.

 <be>

-*Tabspace* There are three BJT components: 1) collector, 2) base, and 3) emitter.
+&emsp; &emsp; There are three BJT components: 1) collector, 2) base, and 3) emitter.
 The collector is connected to ground, the base is connected to the photocell, and the emitter is connected to the resistors and LEDs, all shown in **Figure 1.** The resistors restrict and regulate the electrical current.
 When your finger is removed from the photocell, there is resistance and the electrical current cannot pass through the collector and emitter.
 This means that the circuit is an open circuit and the LEDs won’t turn on.

 <be>

-*Tabspace* I am excited to begin my Fitness Rehab Device as my main project and strengthen my electrical engineering skill set.
+&emsp; &emsp; I am excited to begin my Fitness Rehab Device as my main project and strengthen my electrical engineering skill set.

 ![Headstone Image](Figure1_WeevilEyes.png)